Muskan10Mehta/C_Project_Database_in_C/README.md

-# Project -  SupportTicket Management system for hackathons with lightweight Database in C
+# SupportTicket Management system for hackathons with lightweight Database in C

-# Project description
+# Project description:
 <p>This project is for implementing a compact database which will be light weight and fast.
 This will provide essential features of database management like - create,  update ,search, delete, display.
 Such databases can be accomodated in devices with very low and constrained amount of resources like embedded systems, small scale projects etc. no need to set up large databases for just a few tables. </p>
 <p> <h3> What is a Support Ticket Management System?</h3>
   <p> A Support Ticket management system used in hackathons is a simple smooth way to handle complaints and provide support like mentorship.